 Top 5 sources of idea generation for product development

-1. Let your users do the dirty work
+1. Idea-generation techniques: let your users do the dirty work

 There are always issues to solve.
 Even the oversaturated market has a niche that hasn’t been claimed yet.
 Like a treasure island, it waits to be found and charted.
 Often the way to it is obvious, but no one pays attention.